appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-elasticsearch.md

 }
 ```

+The example above searches the `users` index for a `name` matching your user input from a Table widget called `UsersTable`.

 ### Create a document

 You can create a single new document using the `POST` method, with a JSON body that represents the document values; an `id` is automatically generated.
-Below, user input is collected with a Form widget called `NewUserForm`:

 ```json
 // Path